VoxaAI/voxa/docs/voxa-app.rst

       return { tell: 'LaunchIntent.OpenResponse', to: 'die' };
     });

-  Also you can use a shorthand version to define a state.
-This is very useful when having a state that only returns a :ref:`transition <transition>`
+  Also you can use a shorthand version to define a controller.
+This is very useful when having a controller that only returns a :ref:`transition <transition>`

   .. code-block:: javascript